Exponential decay estimates and smoothness of the moduli space of pseudoholomorphic curves: Exponential decay estimate implies smoothness of coordinate change

-where the horizontal arrows are defined by forgetting the map part. \item The map $\text{\rm Glue}_+$ defines a fiberwise diffeomorphism onto its image.
-Here fiber means the fiber of the horizontal arrows of (\ref{CD825}). \end{enumerate} \end{thm} This is a family version of Theorem \ref{gluethm1} incorporating the variation of complex structures on the source curve into the gluing.
+where the horizontal arrows are defined by forgetting the map part. \item The map $\text{\rm Glue}_+$ defines a fiberwise diffeomorphism {of $C^{m-2}$ class} onto its image.
+Here fiber means the fiber of the horizontal arrows of (\ref{CD825}). \end{enumerate} \end{thm} This is the family version of Theorem \ref{gluethm1} incorporating the variation of complex structures on the source curve into the gluing.
 A generalization of Theorem \ref{exdecayT} is the following Theorem \ref{them816}.
-We recall
+We recall {the definition}